Elizafox/libvirt_vmcfg/docs/source/dom/elements.rst

    Enable various features improving behavior of guests running Microsoft Windows.

+   The default values here are for reference, but you are free to override them.

    See :libvirt-domain:`hypervisor features <hypervisor-features>` for more information on what these settings do.